jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: When a token takes lethal damage, does it become KO'd and count towards Thanos's **The Mad Titan** level up ability?

+A: Thanos will gain XP from a Token being KO'd and Tokens will exist for a brief moment in the KO pile before ceasing to exist via the rules of the game.
+Basically if a token ever ends up in a non play zone, it will cease to exist.

+^(Source: FB Post - Chad Daniel - UDE Approved)

 # \* [Gorgon](http://vs.tcgbrowser.com/images/cards/small/SVH-013.jpg) \*
 *Set: S.H.I.E.L.D. vs. Hydra*